pepitoenpeligro/cloudbanking/.github/PULL_REQUEST_TEMPLATE.md

-# Feature request | Bug report | Other to CloudBanking
+# Feature request | Other to CloudBanking

 ## First of all
 - [] I promise to be patient